atomfinger/JavaZone-2024/external_orderservice/readme.md

 ## Note

-Technically this is not the way to do it.
-The producer will most likely have the contracts stored in their repo, or in some shared repo - not on the client side.
+Pretend this project doesn't exist.

-The reason we're doing it here is for simplicity.
-This way we can generate stubs and pretend we are the consumer for this imaginary service.
+It is just a way to easily generate some stubs and pretend that it comes from some other service, and simply publish it through local maven.
+This is not how one would usually do it.